 The world in which the Romanian peasant lives has always been rich in customs.
 For the untrained eye of an outsider this would seem like picturesque folk exhibitions.

 Romanian traditional customs have as means of expression: music, choreography, gesture and mimic.
-These are complex cultural actions, meant above all to organize their life, to mark important moments of their transition through the world, and to shape their behavior and attitude.
+These are complex cultural actions, meant above all to organize their life.
+They mark important moments of their transition through the world, and shape their behavior and attitude.

 There are two essential categories of customs:

-The first one marks different moments during the year (religious holidays, customs connected to agricultural labor or environmental factors), noting that these customs were aimed at the community life of the village, and were public and recurrent in nature.
+- The first one marks different moments during the year.
+Can be religious holidays, customs connected to agricultural labor or environmental factors.
+These customs were aimed at the community life of the village, and were public and recurrent in nature.
 A special place between the religious customs are the ones specific to Christmas time and Easter time.

-The latter refers to those customs which attest different important moments in the man’s life, their unfolding being linked to well-defined moments, which are not recurrent.
+- The second refers to those customs which attest different important moments in the man’s life.
+Their unfolding was being linked to well-defined moments, which are not recurrent.

 In general, it was the wedding that through its ample unfolding and its merry and festive features drew the greatest and most active participation of the community.